kylejray/kylejray.github.io/_posts/2023-08-15--mpi-tutorial-3.markdown

                 tprint(f'added {trial_n} to list, list {j} is {final_list}')
                 sys.stdout.flush()

-                # every time we add a number to the list, we sed it out to all other procs
+                # every time we add a number to the list, we send it out to all other procs
                 for i in range(size-1):
                     comm.send(final_list, dest=i+1, tag=1)
-    # once each proc recieves a totally full list, it knows that the game is over
+    # once each proc receives a totally full list, it knows that the game is over
     if len(final_list) > 9:
         break